oventi/employer-watch/README.md

 # Employer Watch
-API and apps to identify and show which employers are paying unfairly to their employees Prototype application: http://apps.oventi.net/employer-watch
+API and apps to identify and show which employers are paying unfairly to their employees.
+Prototype application: http://apps.oventi.net/employer-watch

 ## Motivation
-Ever since I migrated to Australia, I have noticed and keept my self informed about work exploitation.
+Ever since I migrated to Australia, I have noticed and kept myself informed about work exploitation.
 The issue started affecting me more personally when my partner was underpaid in a job.
 I [wrote about](http://15hoursahead.com/worker-exploitation-in-australia/) it in my blog, and algo got motivated to create a way to show employers who underpay.

 ## Purpose
 1. Help people find a fair place to apply for a job, avoiding exploitation